brson/the-end-of-unsafety/script.md

 ## HAVENS

-But the C language, as enduring and successful as it is, will one day fall out of use.
+But the C language, as successful and enduring as it is, will one day fall out of use.
 Make no mistake, it will not be for a great many years.
-But one day even venerable C will depart the shores of the Gray Havens, and the age of C will come to and end.
+But one day even venerable C will depart the shores of this earth, and the age of C will come to and end.

+That's where Rust comes in.

 ## WHO